zestsoftware/zest.releaser/zest/releaser/README.txt

     eggs = zest.releaser

 You must also have a version control system installed.
-Zest.releaser currently supports Subversion and Mercurial.
+Zest.releaser currently supports Subversion and Mercurial (and others could be added).

 Running